[This post originally appeared here in June 2018. It has been expanded upon, revised, and updated to reflect more recent information.]

-Household and kitchen appliances get old.
-Sometimes they just need to be upgraded and other times they break down and must be replaced.
-Either way, you still have to get rid of the old one.
+Dishwashers get old.
+Sometimes they just need to be upgraded and other times they must be replaced.
+Either way, you still need old dishwasher disposal.

 Hauling off and disposing of old appliances is a difficult task for any homeowner.
 Unless you already have an appliance professional or two at home and a large truck, getting rid of that old machine is going to be a challenge.